President-elect Trump tweets criticism of New York Times

 On Sunday morning, Trump tweeted: "Wow, the @nytimes is losing thousands of subscribers because of their very poor and highly inaccurate coverage of the 'Trump phenomena.'"

-The Times, in a statement to CNNMoney, said it has had a "surge in digital subscriptions" since Election Day.
+And Times TV critic James Poniewozik suggested that the president-elect's critiques were part of a broader attempt to make journalists fear him.

-"When factoring in cancellations, the rate at which we added net new digital subscriptions since Election Day is six times our normal pace," the Times said.
+"This tweet is aimed as much, or more, at warning other news outlets," Poniewozik tweeted.
+He said the intended message was "Cross me, and I'll rally my voters, and you'll lose audience and money."

-Some critics have assailed the Times for trying and failing to take down Trump's campaign.
+In recent days, some critics have assailed the Times for trying and failing to take down Trump's campaign.
 Times editors have rejected those assertions.

-On Friday, the newspaper's publisher Arthur Sulzberger wrote a letter to subscribers saying "let's pause for a moment on those famous instructions that Adolph S. Ochs left for us: to cover the news without fear or favor."
+On Friday, the newspaper's publisher, Arthur Sulzberger, wrote a letter to subscribers saying "let's pause for a moment on those famous instructions that Adolph S. Ochs left for us: to cover the news without fear or favor."

 "As Donald Trump begins preparing for his new administration, those words have rarely felt more important," Sulzberger said.

-In a followup tweet, Trump wrongly characterized the letter as an "apology."
+In a followup tweet, Trump wrongly characterized the letter as an "apology" for earlier coverage.

-He later tweeted at the Times for third time Sunday morning, calling the paper "dishonest" for an article about the president-elect's foreign policy proposals.
+Trump later tweeted at the Times for a third time Sunday morning, calling the paper "dishonest" for an article about his foreign policy proposals.

 In an article published online Friday, Times foreign affairs writer Max Fisher wrote that Trump "has suggested that more countries should acquire nuclear weapons."